nrepl/spec.nrepl.org/spec.md

 ## Extension operations

-Each server may include support for additional ops that are not part of the protocol.
-Support for these ops should be indicated by including them in the `ops` from the `describe` op, so clients can discover them dynamically.
+Each server may include support for additional ops that are not part of this protocol specification.
+Support for these ops should be indicated by including them in the `ops` from the `describe` op so clients can discover them dynamically.

 If your client wants to perform some operation that is not part of the spec and it only needs to support a single language, it can send the